ShlokP06/ML/README.md

 - **Frontend** (HTML, CSS, JavaScript)

 ## Dataset
 The repository contains a script `dn_movies.py` that needs to be run to download `ratings.csv`.
+Additionally, `movies.csv` is included in the repository.

 ## Installation
 1. Clone the repository: